BrunoWozniak/BdubDigital/_posts/en/2024-08-30-right-org-model-for-innovation.md

 However, the Skunkworks approach can be resource-intensive and might lead to friction with the rest of the organization.
 If not managed carefully, Skunkworks projects can feel disconnected from the company’s broader goals, leading to challenges in integrating the innovations they produce.

-Enter "AutoInnovate," a car manufacturer with a vision to lead the market in autonomous vehicles.
+Enter AutoIn, a car manufacturer with a vision to lead the market in autonomous vehicles.
 They create a Skunkworks team, bringing together top talent from across the company and giving them the autonomy to innovate without the usual red tape.
 Operating in stealth mode, the team rapidly prototypes a fully autonomous vehicle, pushing the limits of what’s possible.
-The project isn’t without its challenges—getting buy-in from the rest of the company takes some effort—but the end result is a game-changing technology that puts AutoInnovate ahead of the competition.
+The project isn’t without its challenges—getting buy-in from the rest of the company takes some effort—but the end result is a game-changing technology that puts AutoIn ahead of the competition.

 ## Conclusion: Charting Your Course